kurrik/roomanna/blog.roomanna.com/src/site/posts/029-chromos/body.md

 best game&mdash;we wound up placing 374/1468 overall, which is our worst showing to date.
-But like everything else we've done so far, I like the mechanic, I'm proud of getting it done, and I feel like the idea has potential should we want to pick this up again and work on a similar mechanic.
+But like everything else we've done so far, I like the mechanic, I'm proud of getting it done, and I feel like the idea has potential should we want to pick this up again and work on something similar.

 I'm not sure if there's much of a moral to this development log.
 Making games is hard, especially if you don't have a strong inspiration.
 Ludum Dare's